-Three executives, independent of both ASX and Cboe, perform the management and secretarial functions for SEGC.
+Three executives perform the management and secretarial functions for SEGC.

 Non-Audit Services

 There were no non-audit services provided by PricewaterhouseCoopers during the year.

 Rounding of Amounts

 The Fund is of the kind referred to in ASIC Class Order 2016/191.
 In accordance with that class order, amounts in the directors' report and financial statements have been rounded to the nearest thousand dollars, unless otherwise indicated.